 While some people manage to save for both a retirement fund and a children’s fund, others don’t know how to do so.
 So, that’s where one of the different variants of mutual funds is known for stepping in.
 The said variant of mutual funds is called solution-oriented mutual fund schemes.
 Solution-oriented funds are a newly introduced category of mutual funds known for coming with unique features, strategies, and objectives.
 In these mutual funds, a portfolio is designed to achieve specific goals, such as retirement planning and planning for a child’s education.

 Some of the key features of solution-oriented mutual fund schemes are listed below:

-- Solution-oriented mutual funds are known for coming with the capacity of helping an investor to meet their specific financial objective.
+- Solution-oriented mutual funds are known for having the capacity of helping an investor to meet their specific financial objective.
 These schemes also have the potential of further helping one to overcome huge financial expenditures that one may encounter in the future, like retirement, child education, and marriage.

 - It is prudent to have a long-term investment horizon to sign up for these Funds.

-- As these schemes are close-ended mutual fund schemes, they cannot be liquidated during emergencies.
+- These are close-ended mutual fund schemes, so they cannot be liquidated during emergencies.

 - These schemes are known for having a lock-in period of approximately five years.
 Hence, an investor can’t withdraw fund allocation made in these mutual fund schemes before the expiry of the lock-in period of 5 years.

 Are there different variants of solution-oriented schemes?